MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_ke_processor_change_notify_context.md

+#### KeProcessorAddStartNotify

+The operating system is about to add the processor.
+At this state, a device driver that receives this notification can allocate any per-processor data structures and perform any other required tasks to prepare the driver for execution on the new processor.

+#### KeProcessorAddCompleteNotify

+The operating system has successfully added the processor.
+At this state, a device driver that receives this notification can start scheduling threads on the new processor.

+#### KeProcessorAddFailureNotify

+The operating system failed to add the processor.
+If a device driver receives this notification, it should free any per-processor data structures that it allocated for the new processor when it received the <b>KeProcessorAddStartNotify</b> notification.

 ### -field NtNumber

 The processor index of the new processor.
 For information about the relationship between a processor index and a processor number, see <a href="..\wdm\nf-wdm-kegetprocessornumberfromindex.md">KeGetProcessorNumberFromIndex</a>.